 Increases in energy costs will impact this service area.
+Decrease in federal funds will impact this service area.

-Energy costs and in the number of individuals living in poverty make the service more expensive while increasing the customer base., Federal funding levels are tenuous given the competing demands for limited resources.
+Energy costs and in the number of individuals living in poverty make the service more expensive while increasing the customer base.
+Federal funding levels are tenuous given the competing demands for limited resources.